TonyRmaili/WebChar/notes.md

 # character pages

-1. fix temp hp
-2. design the layout for all the other "current" components
-3.
+1. Show actions in player
+2.

 Entries for characters.